haacked/haacked.com/_posts/2016/scientist.net-1.0-2016-09-29.md

 categories: [github csharp dotnet scientist]
 ---

-In the beginning of the year, I [announced a .NET Port](http://haacked.com/archive/2016/01/20/scientist/) of GitHub's [Scientist library](http://githubengineering.com/scientist/).
+In the beginning of the year I [announced a .NET Port](http://haacked.com/archive/2016/01/20/scientist/) of GitHub's [Scientist library](http://githubengineering.com/scientist/).
 Since then I and several [contributors from the community](https://github.com/github/scientist.net/graphs/contributors) (kudos to them all!) have been hard at work getting this library to 1.0 status.

 Today I released an official 1.0 version of Scientist.NET with a snazzy new logo from the GitHub creative team.